mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 line, why not add some more usefull commands?

     #|
-includes the gory details any C++ program source desires
+includes the gory details any C++ program source requires.

     #{ #} #[ #] #( #)
 define entry and exit code in which you enclose your script code.